rjrobben/rjrobben.github.io/lawben-search-methodology-part-1.md

 >> Building solid evals should be the starting point for any LLM-based system or product.
 >> <footer>Eugene Yan</footer>

+The reason is simple.
+You get more informed feedback when you are nudging the system.
+It’s easier and more accurate to perform all sorts of testing e.g. A/B testing with a well-crafted evaluation dataset that roughly represents the input the system might encounter.

 Curating high quality evaluation dataset is costly.
 But, ~100 data points can already provide a less subjective evaluation of the system.